pievos101/Ensemble-GNN/README.md

 # the overall predictions based on the whole ensemble using majority vote
 e1.predictions_test_mv

-# lets check the performance
+# lets check the performance of the ensemble classifier
 from sklearn.metrics import accuracy_score
 accuracy_score(e1.true_class_test[0], e1.predictions_test_mv)
 ```